1. University-wide Regulations

 1.2.6 Personal Safety

-Actions that threaten or endanger in any way the personal safety or security of others will be regarded as serious offenses.
+The following actions that threaten or endanger in any way the personal safety or security of others will be regarded as serious offenses.
 The following offenses will be regarded as extremely serious:

 1. Deliberate participation in a riot or general disturbance that threatens the safety, or seriously threatens the property, of either University members or townspeople.